Document Type : Editorial

 Main Subjects

-A recent systematic review of the air pollution impact on bladder, kidney, and urinary tract indicates that the majority of the investigations report positive associations (though majorly non-significant) between air pollution and urological cancers (13).
-However, this review mentions not addressing the confounders as the common drawback of the studies.
+A recent systematic review of the air pollution impact on the bladder, kidney, and urinary tract indicates that most investigations report positive associations (though majorly non-significant) between air pollution and urological cancers (13).
+However, this review mentions not address the confounders as the common drawback of the studies.
 Almost half of the studies reviewed in this article have been cohort (9 out of 20), and the insufficient follow-up has been their shared shortcoming.

 Conclusion: There is a need for studies with extensive follow-up periods while including a larger set of confounding variables.